akahu-io/akahu-sdk-js/docs/classes/AkahuClient.md

 • **parties**: [`PartiesResource`](PartiesResource.md)

-Fetch party data for the user such as their name, date-of-birth, email addresses etc.
+Fetch identity data relating to the party that the user has logged-in to their institution as when connecting accounts to Akahu. i.e. the users "profile" information at the connected institution.